B-alt-del/Social-Media-API/README.md

 Walkthrough Video: (inssert walkthrough video here)

 Running nmp start in the terminal will start a local server and then use insomnia to make the api calls to create create, update and delete Users, Thoughts, and Comments.

-    - For tthis DEMO i used REST client vscode extension (works like insomnia but in vscode)
+- For this DEMO i used REST client vscode extension (works like insomnia but in vscode)

 Sample GET all users return
 ![Sample get all route](/assets/images/screenshot.PNG)